On a Vizing-type integer domination conjecture: Main Result

 We next devise a labeling scheme for the vertices in $D$ which is split into two separate parts; an initial labeling and a finishing labeling.
-The following labeling is the initial labeling, and we note that by Observation~\ref{claw-free ob} the following labeling will assign at most 2 entries to each label. \begin{enumerate} \item[(1)] For $i\in [k]$, if $(v,h)\in D$ with $v\in \{v_i\}\cup \pn(v_i,S)$, then label $(v,h)$ by $\{i\}$.
+The following labeling is the initial labeling, and we note that by Observation~\ref{claw-free ob} the following labeling will assign at most 2 entries to each label.
+For any vertex $u\in D$, we may refer to $u$ by its coordinates in the Cartesian product.
+That is, if $u$ is the vertex formed by the Cartesian product of $v\in V(G)$ and $h\in V(H)$, then we may write $u=(v,h)$.